BEST WESTERN PLUS Uptown Hotel

-Our competitive price is just one way we stand out amongst Kingsway hotels.
+Our competitive price is just one way we stand out amongst other hotels.
 Prices are very competitive and medical discounts as well as extended-stay discounts are available.
-Best Western Vancouver hotels combine value with top service, such as our 24-hour customer service and business center.
+We strive to offer value with top service, such as our 24-hour customer service and business center.

 As a 100% non-smoking hotel, we're committed to making every guest's stay comfortable.
 Hotels in Vancouver are close to Granville Island, Gastown, Chinatown, Stanley Park and Telus World of Science.
 We're on several bus routes, so it's easy to explore the region.
 Located one mile from the Pacific Central Station where buses and Amtrak are headquartered, day trips are simple.